 First Grade is a year of important transitions.
 Children are encouraged to become increasingly independent as the year progresses.
-In first grade, we will focus on meeting the individual needs of each child with our classroom community.
+In first grade, we will focus on meeting the individual needs of each child within our classroom community.

-Reader’s Workshop focuses on building independent reading skills and stamina.
-Children are taught how to choose “Just Right” books, and learn strategies that will help them become better readers.
-Some of the Units include: Readers Build Good Habits, Readers Use Strategies to make meaning, Readers Read to Become Experts, Readers Deepen Understanding, and Character Clubs.
-The Reader’s Workshop model includes: shared reading, reading aloud, small group instruction, and partner reading.
+Reading workshop focuses on building independent reading skills and stamina.
+Children are taught how to choose Just Right books and learn strategies that will help them become better readers.
+Some of the units include Readers Build Good Habits, Word Detectives, Readers Use Strategies to Make Meaning, Readers Read to Become Experts, Readers Deepen Understanding and Character Clubs.
+The Reading Workshop model includes shared reading, reading aloud, small group instruction, and partner reading.

-The First grade word study program includes phonics, predictable spelling patterns, the meanings of word parts, and vocabulary.
+The First Grade word study program includes phonics, predictable spelling patterns, the meanings of word parts, and vocabulary.
 This is a differentiated instructional program which allows each child to work at his or her appropriate instructional level.

 The students will print upper-case and lower-case letters with proper spaces between words.
 The Universal Publishing Handwriting program is used.

 Our science curriculum follows the Next Generation Science Standards.
-The units of study include light and sound; structure, function, and information processing; and Space Systems.
+The units of study include light and sound; structure, function and information processing; and space systems.
 A field trip to the zoo in the spring will reinforce students' understanding of how plants and/or animals use their external parts to help them survive and grow.

 The First Grade Social Studies curriculum builds on students’ basic understandings of institutions in society, such as family, school, neighborhood and community.
 Focusing on our town, students gain knowledge about the civic roles different individuals play in maintaining order and organization in the community.
 Basic economic ideas are introduced to show students how people make decisions with scarce resources and varied options.
 Students will participate cooperatively in a class service learning project at the end of the year.